aliosmanerkan/Shell-Letter-Counter/README.md

 of digits in the word; x4 is the total number of other characters in the word.

 As an example, the statistics regarding the word AOE4034 should be 3.0.4.0.
-If  the  user  does  not  provide  a  filename, then  your  program  should  take  the  input  from the  standard  input  (keyboard)  until  the  user  enters  Ctrl-D.    Then  it  should  report  the statistics  of  each  word  at  each  line.
+If  the  user  does  not  provide  a  filename, then  this script  should  take  the  input  from the  standard  input  (keyboard)  until  the  user  enters  Ctrl-D.    Then  it  should  report  the statistics  of  each  word  at  each  line.